Motspur Park: Beginning of the suburban era

 The country's first dual carriageway of the type purpose-built across green fields, the Kingston Bypass (A3), was opened in 1926.
-It became the de facto north-western boundary.
+It became the de facto north-western boundary to the district.
 The large local junction at Shannon Corner, had a large, tall concrete Odeon cinema.
-The road brought speculative house building on open land from this point to Chessington, stimulating residential development of any remaining little-used fields and sites.
+The road brought speculative house building on open land from this point to Chessington, stimulating residential development on formerly agricultural land.